juanDmedina/rntemplate/README.md

 - You must have [visual studio code](https://code.visualstudio.com/) or the IDE of your choice previously installed

-- You must be located in the react directory
+- You must be located in the react native directory

 ```
 cd [Your path]\rntemplate\rntemplate